 Hands down.
 Period.
 Without a doubt.
 Season finale.
 The whole enchilada.

 The absolute most important part of any mediumship reading is the message.

-Of course, when communicating with Spirit, validating evidence that proves the continuity of life after death is uberly important.
-I’m talking about things like:
+Of course, when communicating with Spirit, evidence is crucial too.
+By evidence, I mean things like:

 - personality traits

 - the hobbies they had while they were living

 - stuff about their life (were they married/had kids/what kind of job they did)

 - their name or initials

 - anything that helps their loved ones know it is them